OCD Recovery: How to Treat OCD Using Cognitive Behavioral Therapy (CBT)?

 Because OCD is a complex and wide mental illness, some treatments might not work for certain OCD obsessions.

-For example, Exposure and Response Therapy encourage individuals to, gradually, expose themselves to situations that trigger their obsessive thoughts.
+Exposure and Response Therapy encourages individuals to, gradually, expose themselves to situations that trigger their obsessive thoughts.

 This can work for someone who suffers from obsessive thoughts about getting germs from touching a doorknob, by allowing themselves to touch doorknobs without washing their hands.
 But it is not applicable for someone who suffers from obsessive thoughts about losing loved ones.

 In this case, they can undergo Imaginal Exposure.
-IE, help individuals visualize different scenarios that train then on how to react to these situations.
+IE helps individuals visualize different scenarios that train them on how to react to these situations.

 By comforting your worst fears, your level of anxiety and the intensity of your emotions will slowly diminish.